 - How I Set Up a Japanese-Inspired Floor Desk

 Over the last year and a half, my Japanese-inspired desk was a refuge in a difficult time.
-It had slowly transformed from a makeshift space into a place I could explore and create and be myself.
+It had slowly transformed from a makeshift space into a place I created with intention, where I could explore and create and be myself.
 And be with myself.
 I was there all the time and when I wasn’t sitting there, I was called to it.
 I felt my most creative there.

-A couple months ago, we purchased a larger bed, and removing my low desk seemed like a logical way to make the bedroom look a little neater.
+A couple months ago, we purchased a larger bed, and removing my low desk seemed like a logical way to make the bedroom look less crowded.
 So I disassembled my refuge almost exactly a year after I got everything set up just the way I wanted it.

 I even wrote a blog about the process of breaking down my desk, but no matter how many times I edited the blog, I couldn’t seem to bring myself to post it.
 Just like I couldn’t seem to sell or donate much of what I’d used to create my space, except the shoe bench (which I gave to a friend) and the monitor (which I sold knowing I’d rather replace it if I decided to set up again).
 Maybe on some level, I knew I still needed the refuge.